Documentation

 Handle Upload Errors

-results = await client.upload(
+results = await client.files.upload_batch(files)

 # Check status using enum